Sunday, October 24, 2010

 THE PLOT

-The Brigadier's call for help brings the Doctor, Sarah Jane, and Harry back to Earth.
-Specifically, to Scotland, where several oil rigs have been destroyed by an unknown force.
-Investigating the wreckage, the Doctor determines that the metal bears the unmistakeable impression of teeth - with a single tooth being roughly half the size of a man!
+The Brigadier's call for help brings the Doctor, Sarah Jane, and Harry to Scotland, where several oil rigs have been destroyed by an unknown force.
+An investigation of the wreckage reveals that the metal bears the unmistakable impression of teeth - with a single tooth being roughly half the size of a man!

-The attacks are the work of the Zygons, who crash landed on Earth centuries earlier.
-They have kept a low profile until now, content to await rescue.
-But now their home planet has been destroyed.
-With no home of their own to return to, the Zygon leader has decided to turn Earth into their new home world... with crushing the human race the first step in their plan of conquest.
+The attacks are the work of the Zygons, aliens who crash landed on Earth centuries ago.
+They have kept a low profile, content to await rescue.
+The situation has changed, however.
+Their planet has been destroyed, leaving them with no home to return to.
+Broton, the Zygon leader, has decided to use their superior technology to make Earth into their new home world... with crushing the human race the first step in their plan of conquest!

 CHARACTERS

-Brigadier Lethbridge-Stewart: After appearing at least once per season since Season Five, this was the his swansong as a regular character.
-It would be several years before he would appear again, and then only as an occasional special guest star.
-It was probably time for the Brig and UNIT to be given a rest, as they had certainly fallen far from the crisp, military competence exhibited in Season Seven.
-Here, we see the Brig perplexed at such a basic and obvious investigative technique as filling a cavity with a plaster of paris to gain an impression or investigating the Duke's abandoned estate for clues (both things the Season Seven Brig would have probably ordered done as a matter of course).
+Brigadier Lethbridge-Stewart: This would be his last appearance until Season 20.
+It was probably time for him and UNIT to be given a rest, truthfully, as they had fallen far from the crisp, military competence exhibited in Season Seven.
+Here, he's perplexed at such a basic and obvious investigative technique as filling a cavity with a plaster of Paris to gain an impression, something the Season Seven Brig would have ordered without needing the Doctor to do it for him.

-Nicholas Courtney still retains a stiff dignity, and the character gets some better material later in the story, such as in a rather well-planned mortar attack on the loch which has the exact effect intended, in that it forces the Zygon ship to surface.
-It is also appropriate that, in his final regular story, he gets to meet and deal with an alien menace that is not resistant to bullets.
-Nevertheless, the character has grown a bit stale by this point, and the spark Courtney had playing opposite Pertwee just isn't there opposite Tom.
-It's regrettable, but I'd have to agree with Hinchcliffe's decision to discontinue the character.
+Nicholas Courtney retains a stiff dignity, and the character gets some decent scenes in the back half of the serial.
+He executes a well-planned mortar attack on Loch Ness, where the Zygons are hiding, an attack which results in the alien ship surfacing.
+I also think it's appropriate that, in his final regular story, he gets to meet and deal with an alien menace that is not resistant to bullets.

 THOUGHTS